awrichar/gradle-external-build/README.md

 # gradle-external-build
-A Gradle plugin for seamlessly integrating with other build tools, including GNU make, qmake, and more.
+A Gradle plugin for seamlessly integrating with other build tools, including GNU make, CMake, qmake, and more.

 ## Example Usage